Recovery Doctrine: chain-of-custody · verifiable on-chain trail · regulator-ready packets verification chain: Etherscan · SlowMist · CertiK

 Open a Free Case Consultation Submit Wallet for Trace

-// FROM THE CASEFILE — PROFIT GAINER
+// FROM THE CASEFILE — TRADON

 • Forwarding wallets on the deposit chain — each hop documented with the forwarding tx hash and the consolidating wallet.